jcramem/Pewlett-Hackard-Analysis/README.md

 * Software: PostgreSQL 11.1, pgAdmin 4

 ## Queries
 * A query to create a Retirement Titles table for employees who are born between January 1, 1952 and December 31, 1955.

--- Employee_Database_challenge
       SELECT e.emp_no, e.first_name, e.last_name, l.title, l.from_date, l.to_date
            INTO retirement_titles
            FROM employees as e
            LEFT JOIN titles as l
            ON e.emp_no = l.emp_no
            WHERE (e.birth_date BETWEEN '1952-01-01' AND '1955-12-31')
            ORDER BY e.emp_no ;

--- Use Dictinct with Orderby to remove duplicate rows SELECT DISTINCT ON (emp_no) emp_no, first_name, Last_name, title INTO unique_titles
+      SELECT DISTINCT ON (emp_no) emp_no, first_name, Last_name, title
+           INTO unique_titles
            FROM retirement_titles
            ORDER BY emp_no, to_date DESC;

--- Retiree count by title
       SELECT COUNT (u.emp_no), u.title
            INTO retiring_titles
            FROM unique_titles as u
            GROUP BY u.title
            ORDER by count DESC

 ## Results
 The following represent major findings from our personnel analysis: